KOSHTI/SHUBH-Portfolio/README.md

 This website is designed to be hosted on GitHub Pages:

 1. Fork this repository
-2. Enable GitHub Pages in your repository settings
+2. Navigate to your repository settings on GitHub
+3. Enable GitHub Pages, and choose `main` branch as the source
-3. The site will be available at `https://koshti.github.io/portfolio`
+4. Your site will be available at `https://koshti.github.io/SHUBH-Portfolio/`

 For local development:

 1. Clone the repository
-2. Open `index.html` in your browser
+2. Open `index.html` in your browser to view the site locally

 ---

 ## Customization

-- Update the profile image in the `assets/images/` folder
+- Replace the profile image in the `assets/images/` folder
-- Replace resume PDFs in `assets/resumes/` with your own
+- Upload your personal resume PDF in the `assets/resumes/` folder
-- Modify project details in the HTML
+- Update project information in the corresponding HTML files
-- Customize colors in CSS variables (in `base.css`)
+- Customize colors by editing the CSS variables in `base.css`

 ---

 ## Contact Form

 The contact form uses Formspree to handle submissions.
 To configure it for your own use:
-1. Sign up for a free Formspree account
+1. Create a Formspree account
-2. Create a new form and get your form endpoint
+2. Set up a new form to get your form endpoint
-3. Replace the action URL in the HTML form
+3. Replace the form action URL in `contact.html` with your own Formspree endpoint

 ---